DSR-RHIT/creating-reproducible-reports/pages/style-reference.md

+---
-Now go to the page about (add link)
+Now go to the page about [making a data table](make-data-table.html)